skyzh/pg_poop/README.md

 pg_poop will use the `ExecutorRun` hook in Postgres and replace the output destination with pg_poop's custom destination pipe.
 In the pipe, it will find all varchar/text columns, get the size of the datum, and replace it with poop emojis of the same length.

+One alternative way to do pg_poop is to hook the planner and wrap all varchar/text output column with a function that replaces all chars with emoji, which is how it worked in PostgreSQL Anonymizer extension.